MicheleBolognini/MultidroneRobustPlanning/README.md

  so that the resulting LKH script is located in the "LKH" folder

-#TODO
+# TODO
 - CHECK LKH COMPILATION PROCEDURE
-- Make solver parameters do stuff (graph conn minimization, matlab/cplex solver
+- Make solver parameters do stuff (matlab/cplex solver)
 - Show drone failure in the last graph